Betahackers/quito-backend/README.md

 All filters, except by_lat_long, also accept an array of values.
 E.g. /articles.json?by_mood[]=social&by_mood[]=energetic This query wil return articles with moods social OR energetic.

-Values passed in an array will be matched as an OR condition, whereas filters of different types are matched as an AND condition (?mood=energetic&category=fodd will return articles with energetic mood AND food category)
+Values passed in an array will be matched as an OR condition, whereas filters of different types are matched as an AND condition (?mood=energetic&category=food will return articles with energetic mood AND food category)

 Note: attributes belong to a specific resource type.
 I.e. 'mood' is an attribute of an article.
 If you filter locations by a mood, it will show all locations with articles tagged with that mood or moods.